-Five onshore production emission sources used a new, basin-level methodology for this year's national Inventory.
+A new, basin-level methodology was used for completions and workovers for this year's national Inventory.
 As such, changes in absolute state-level emissions between this version and the previous state report for these sources reflect to some extent state-specific practices and data.